After a Cyber Attack: Three Do's and Don'ts for K-12 Leaders and IT Teams

 Unfortunately, the reality of public schools’ potential for dealing with a cyber attack is “when, not if” it will happen.
 Knowing the steps your school or district should prioritize and those to avoid — regardless of how big or small a disruption the incident might result in — is essential.
 Given how heavily every public school leans on technology for running front office, classroom, facilities, transportation, and all other operations as well as for delivering instruction, the importance of minimizing costly disruptions and having a response plan in place cannot be understated.

-Charlie Sander is chairman and CEO at ManagedMethods, founded in 2013 to build a cybersecurity product that makes securing the sensitive information stored in the cloud easy and affordable for K-12 school districts.
+Charlie Sander is chairman and CEO at ManagedMethods, founded in 2013 to build a cybersecurity product that makes securing the sensitive information stored in the cloud easy and affordable for education institutions.
 ManagedMethods’ platform provides a central command center for monitoring risks and protecting school systems using Google Workspace and Microsoft 365.